Liquefied natural gas industry in Russia: Companies

-The leading LNG company in Russia is Novatek who has plans to generate LNG capacity of 70 MTPA by 2030.
+The leading LNG company in Russia is Novatek who had plans in 2023 to generate LNG capacity of 70 MTPA by 2030.
 In December 2022, French company TotalEnergies withdrew from the Novatek board and wrote off their $3.7 billion shareholding in Novatek as a result of sanctions following the 2022 Russian invasion of Ukraine.

 Gazprom is undertaking very few developments, with Portovaya LNG being the only plant that has been built for them; another Gazprom project, Baltic LNG, was under construction in 2023.

 Rosneft is only in the design stage of LNG plants.

 Exports

-In 2022 Russia was the fourth largest LNG exporter with sales expected to increase as the production capacity rises to 15-20% of the world market by 2035.
+In early 2022, Russia was the fourth largest LNG exporter with sales forecasted to increase as the production capacity rises to 15-20% of the world market by 2035.

-The global demand for LNG is expected to rise around 85% from 2021 levels to 650-700 MTPA by 2040 with the USA and Qatar, which already export 70-80 MTPA each, expected to fill this new market.
+The global demand for LNG was expected to rise 85% from 2021 levels to 650-700 MTPA by 2040 with the USA and Qatar, which already exported 70-80 MTPA each, expected to fill this growing market.

-Exports from the Arctic plants relies on ice breaking LNG carriers, only a few Arc7-class tankers have been built of the 21 ordered.
-15 are being built in Russia at a cost of $9.6 billion, however the hulls were to be built in South Korea and essential equipment on board the ships is sourced from South Korea and Japan which has sanctions implications, the remaining 6 are being constructed in South Korea.
+Exports from Russian Arctic plants relies on ice breaking LNG carriers; only a few Arc7-class tankers have been built of the 21 ordered.
+15 were to be built in Russia at a cost of $9.6 billion; however the hulls were to be built in South Korea and essential equipment on board the ships was to be sourced from South Korea and Japan which has been affected by sanctions, the remaining six were to be constructed in South Korea.
 Three Korean construction orders were cancelled in May 2022 when payment deadlines were missed.

 From 2014 Russia used Fluxys facilities in Zeebrugge, Belgium for transshipment of LNG exports to the Asia-Pacific region or to feed into the EU network.
 In 2023 the EU is proposing a law to allow EU countries to block Russia using LNG terminals in Europe, which may block access to the Fluxys terminal, this wider proposed EU law, planned for 2024, would control all gas energy products, allowing the EU to block Russian access to European pipelines and LNG terminals making delivery impossible, allowing countries to cancel long term supply contracts by claiming force majeure.

-With the European Union committed to ending the purchase of fossil fuels from Russia by 2027, Russia must seek LNG markets elsewhere.
+With the European Union committed to ending the purchase of fossil fuels from Russia by 2027, Russia is seeking LNG markets elsewhere.